poole/hyde/docs/8.0.0-beta.4/scripts.md

 title: Scripts
 description: >
   There are two ways of adding third party scripts.
-  'Embedding' is ideal for one-off scripts, while 'global scripts' loaded on every page.
+  Embedding is ideal for one-off scripts, while global scripts are loaded on every page.
+hide_description: true
 redirect_from:
   - /docs/latest/scripts/
   - /docs/scripts/